dstf/wordpress-docker/README.md

 # wordpress-docker
 ## Template for Installing and deploying WordPress website with Nginx, SSL self-signed , MySQL DB inside a Docker container.
-Tedsted on *Debian
+Tested on *Debian